3rd SS Panzer Division Totenkopf: Battle of France

+At the time of the Battle of France, the division was equipped with ex-Czech weapons.

 Totenkopf was initially held in reserve during the Battle of France and invasion of the Low Countries in May 1940.
 The division was committed on 16 May to the front in Belgium.
 Later, it was decided that Totenkopf would reinforce the breakthrough of Erwin Rommel's 7th Panzer Division in the Cambrai area.
 Reaching the Bazuel area straddling both sides of the river it arrived on the front on 19 May, facing elements of the French 1st Moroccan Infantry Division, 5th North African Infantry Division, and 9th Motorized Division.
 Totenkopf suffered 16 dead and 53 wounded while killing 200 Moroccan soldiers in its first day in action.
 In its first major battle it captured the town of Catillon-sur-Sambre and its associated canal in fierce house-to-house fighting, blocking the exits of the town and trapping the Moroccan force in the center around the market square, eventually captured thousands of remaining troops.
 Soldiers from Totenkopf executed many captured Moroccans, due to Arabs being considered "racially inferior".
 On the morning of the next day, May 20 it contained a major Moroccan counter attack near Ribeauville, driving it back with its own counter attack, before crossing the Selle river and linking up with Rommel's division in the outskirts of Cambrai.
 Overall in the actions around the Cambrai/Sambre area the division captured 16,000 troops.

 Whilst subsequently trying to drive through to the coast, Totenkopf was involved in the Battle of Arras.
 On 21 May units of the 1st Army Tank Brigade, supported by the 50th (Northumbrian) Infantry Division, overran some of Totenkopf's positions, their standard anti-tank gun, the 3.7 cm PaK 36, being no match for the British Matilda tank although they quickly halted the British.
 In the following days, the unit committed several large-scale massacres of French civilians, most notable the Berles-Monchel and Aubigny-en-Artois massacres.
 On 27 May, the 4 Company of the Totenkopf under the command of Hauptsturmführer Fritz Knöchlein, committed the Le Paradis massacre, where 97 soldiers of the 2nd Battalion, Royal Norfolk Regiment were machine-gunned after surrendering, with survivors killed with bayonets.
 Only two men survived.